Ayush2966/Ayush2966/README.md

  <img alt="Night Coding" src="GIFS/Untitled video - Made with Clipchamp.gif" align="right" height="190" width="300"/>
  <br>

-🎓 &nbsp;I'm prefinal year student at NIT co IIIT, Bhopal.\
+🎓 &nbsp;I'm final year student at IIIT, Bhopal.\
 💡 &nbsp;Some technologies I enjoy working with include ReactJS, ExpressJS, NodeJS, MongoDb, JavaScript, Figma, Photoshop and illustrator.
 Currently exploring vueJS and coreIdraw.\
 🌱 &nbsp;I'm on track for learning more about backend, UI/UX designing, and Algorithms.\
 ✉️ &nbsp;You can shoot me an email at ajsa02812@gmail.com!
 I'll try to respond as soon as I can.